carolinewilson/run-plus-frontend/README.md

 To add an extra layer of convenience to this, I wanted to integrate the app with a third party tracking platform to automatically import users workouts.
 As I run with a Garmin watch the Strava API provided a wonderful solution to this.

-Users must first authenticate with Strava to allow asses to their data, then with the click of a button, all users workouts are imported to the app and available to view in the activity feed.
+Users must first authenticate with Strava to allow access to their data, then with the click of a button, all users workouts are imported to the app and available to view in the activity feed.

 ![Run + Activity Feed](https://run-plus.herokuapp.com/images/run-plus-feed.png)